Type of IPv6 Addresses

 Type of IPv6 Global Unicast Addresses

-A global unicast address is just like to the public IPv4 address.
-The addresses should be unique worldwide and can only assign once.
-It is the routable address across the Internet like public IPv4 address.
+A global unicast address is just like a public IPv4 address.
+The addresses should be unique worldwide and can only be assigned once.
+It is a routable address across the Internet, like a public IPv4 address.
 We can configure global unicast addresses dynamically or statically.
-Currently, the Internet Assigned Numbers Authority (IANA) has assigned only 2000::/3 addresses to the global pool.
+The Internet Assigned Numbers Authority (IANA) has assigned only 2000::/3 addresses to the global pool.
 The only assigned IPv6 pool is 2001::/16 to various Internet address registries.
 A global IPv6 address consists of two parts:

-Interface ID – Interface ID is also 64 bits long.
-It is typically composed of a part of the MAC address of the interface.
+Interface ID—The interface ID is also 64 bits long.
+It is typically composed of part of the interface’s MAC address.
 The figure below illustrates the different parts of the global IPv6 unicast address.

-The first three bits are set to 001 because the prefix of a global IPv6 address is 2000::/3 So 0010000000000000 is 2000 in hexadecimal.
-The next 45 bits are the global routing prefix.
-This is the part that has assigned to different organizations.
-The next 16 bits are for the subnet ID, which a network administrator can use for hierarchical addressing.
-The last 64 bits show the interface ID; which is the part of the IPv6 address that must be unique within a subnet.
+The first three bits are set to 001 because the prefix of a global IPv6 address is 2000::/3, So 0010000000000000 is 2000 in hexadecimal.
+The following 45 bits are the global routing prefix.
+This is the part that has been assigned to different organizations.
+The following 16 bits are for the subnet ID, which a network administrator can use for hierarchical addressing.
+The last 64 bits show the interface ID, the part of the IPv6 address that must be unique within a subnet.

 IPv6 Link-local Addresses

-The link-local addresses are used to communicate with other devices in the same network.
-The Link-local address starts with hexadecimal character “FE”.
+Link-local addresses are used to communicate with other devices in the same network.
+They start with the hexadecimal character “FE”.
 In the IPv6 network, the term link refers to a subnet.
-We cannot route link-local address to the public network.
-We can dynamically configure the link-local addresses similarly to IPv4 link-local (169.254.0.0/16) addresses.
+We cannot route link-local addresses to the public network.
+However, we can dynamically configure them similarly to IPv4 link-local (169.254.0.0/16) addresses.

-In IPv4 network, link-local address assigns because of some problem on the network but in IPv6 network, link-local addresses are configurable and we can use it for communication within the local network.
+In the IPv4 network, link-local addresses are assigned because of some problem.
+However, in the IPv6 network, link-local addresses are configurable, and we can use them for communication within the local network.
 The link-local address must be unique within the local network.
-We cannot router the link-local address to internet or public network.
+We cannot router the link-local address to the internet or public network.

-We can identify the IPv6 Link-Local address with the leftmost 64 bits as hexadecimal digits FE80.
-So, the first 16 bits reserved for the prefix, the binary of FE80 is 1111 1110 1000 0000.
-The network of link-local is FE80:: /64.
-The figure below illustrates the link-local address bits distribution.
+We can identify the IPv6 Link-Local address with the leftmost 64 bits as the hexadecimal digits FE80.
+So, the first 16 bits are reserved for the prefix.
+The binary of FE80 is 1111 1110 1000 0000.
+The link-local network is FE80:: /64.
+The figure below illustrates the distribution of link-local address bits.

 - Insert ff:life in the middle: BC:85:56:FF:FE:60:ED:75